Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Claude Gay, during a hearing before the US Congress on December 5.
 Photo: Harvard Crimson

-Gay’s move comes after she faced a series of plagiarism allegations in The Washington Free Beacon, which said it had received 39 accusations, covering seven research papers, including her doctoral dissertation.
+Gay’s move comes after she was hit with a series of plagiarism allegations in The Washington Free Beacon, which said it had received 39 accusations, covering seven research papers, including her doctoral dissertation.

 According to experts, this violates Harvard's citation rules, which state that "taking any ideas or language from another person without clearly citing that source in your paper is considered plagiarism."
 Notably, this is a work that has been awarded by the school for its excellent quality.